nbkwiat/Daisy_Final_Project/README.md

 Google Slides is a great program for creating presentations, especially this is extremely useful for team projects as it allows more efficient collaboration. <br/>

 ### `Tableau Dashboard` <br/>
-The results of our analysis can be found at [Creadit Card Analysis]( https://public.tableau.com/app/profile/daniel.kim1516/viz/Book4_16739783111590/ApprovalBasedonAge?publish=yes)
+The results of our analysis can be found at [Credit Card Analysis]( https://public.tableau.com/app/profile/daniel.kim1516/viz/Book4_16739783111590/ApprovalBasedonAge?publish=yes)